How to Raise a Strong Daughter

 Because if she doesn’t learn to trust herself now, it will only be harder when she’s an adult.

-It’s not easy, but I work to encourage and instill strength and confidence in her.
+It’s not easy, but I’m working all the time to try and instill confidence, self-worth, and strength in her.

 I’m not a parenting expert.
 Not by a long shot.
 But given my experiences growing up, it’s very important to me to raise a strong daughter.